 Recently, I accompanied my mom and her caretaker, Rosa, on a Wine Walk in beautiful Mammoth Lakes, California.
 As many of you know, my mother is suffering from dementia and is rapidly declining.
 The event was a blast and my mom really enjoyed tasting the various wines from wineries in California and Oregon.
 Even though the studies all say that red wine cannot produce any regenerative effects, the psychological impact for my mother being at the wine walk, tasting wines, enjoying the outdoors, laughing and smiling is undeniable.

-As I raised my sampling of Merlot from one of the wineries, I wondered whether a glass of red wine could really help prevent on the onset of dementia?
+As I raised my sampling of Merlot from one of the wineries, I wondered whether a glass of red wine could really help prevent the onset of dementia?
 Could it possibly slow down the decline in cognition seen in neurogenerative conditions?
-Many scientific studies, and even Dr. Oz, have proclaimed the health benefits of Resveratrol over years.
+Many scientific studies, and even Dr. Oz have proclaimed the health benefits of Resveratrol over years.

 My Own Research & Findings